Have a personal or library account? Click to login

 In partnership with: Paradigm Publishing Services

-© 2022 Arvydas Petras Bakanauskas, Edita Kondrotienė, Edita Jezukevičienė, published by Vytautas Magnus University
+© 2022 Arvydas Petras Bakanauskas, Edita Kondrotienė, Edita Jezukevičienė, published by Vytautas Magnus University, Faculty of Economics and Management

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 3.0 License.